 Nazi anti-Semitism restrained

-During the NSDAP’s formative years, Hitler worked to restrain hardline anti-Semites, both in the party and the SA.
+During the NSDAP’s formative years, Hitler worked to restrain hardline anti-Semites in the party and the SA.
 This was a tactical move.
-Hitler wanted his party to develop a veneer of respectability, in order to win support from wealthy industrialists and the middle-class.
-Intense anti-Semitism might also invite negative publicity or trouble from powerful Jewish business interests, at a time when the NSDAP was small and fragile.
+Hitler wanted his party to develop a veneer of respectability, to win support from wealthy industrialists and the middle-class.
+Intense anti-Semitism would invite negative publicity or trouble from powerful Jewish business interests, at a time the NSDAP was small and fragile.

 “Anti-Semitism based purely on emotion will find its ultimate expression in pogroms … but anti-Semitism based on reason must lead to the organised, legal campaign and removal of Jewish privileges.
 Its ultimate, unshakeable goal must be the elimination of the Jews.”